Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Proposed Noncoherent Covert Communication

 \subsection{Detection Error Probability at Willie}

-Unlike the coherent scenario in Section~\ref{subsec:dep} with the assumption of perfect CSI at Willie, in the noncoherent scenario, the existence of communication is estimated at Willie using channel distribution information (CDI).
+Unlike the coherent scenario in Section~\ref{subsec:dep} with the assumption of perfect CSI at Willie, in the noncoherent scenario, the existence of communication is estimated at Willie using channel distribution information (CDI) since he cannot access CSI due to the absence of pilots.
 In this case, the optimal threshold is obtained by employing the numerical search of

 where the expectation is taken over the PDF of $\abs{h_{w}}^{2}$.